singnet/dev-portal/docs/ai-developers/mpe.md

 It is understood that the payment channel is on the Blockchain.
 So, in order to prevent direct updating on the Blockchain regularly, the payment channel state is maintained in the storage.

-Daemon maintains the channel state off chain as block operations involve gas cost and are slow between parties without imposing any delay by the Blockchain block formation times and compromising on transactional security.
+Daemon maintains the channel state off-chain as block operations involve gas cost and are slow between parties without imposing any delay by the Blockchain block formation times and compromising on transactional security.

 Let us consider the simple unidirectional payment channel, the main logic is as follows:

 1. The sender creates an Escrow contract with a given expiration date, and funds it with a desired amount of tokens.
-2. The sender then needs to send a small amount of tokens to the recipient each time (to the recipient) with signed authorization
+2. The sender then needs to send a small amount of tokens to the recipient each time (to the recipient) with signed authorization.
 3. The recipient must verify whether the signed authorization and the amount required is correct, and that amount specified does not exceed the funds being escrowed.
 4. The channel nonce is incremented, whenever a claim happens, Actually, the channel is not closed and the task can still continue off line, but a new nonce need to be used.